nmshd/documentation/_docs_use-cases/use-case-device-set-up-or-change-password-of-profile.md

   - facade:
   - function:
   - description: A password for a Profile can be set up or changed by the User.
 Additionally, a password hint can be entered to help the User remembering the password.
-  - feature category: Identity Hardening
+  - feature category: Identity Handling
   - tech category: Profile
   - status: IDEA
   - documentation status: